UCLA QB Rosen still in protocol, expects to play

 Rosen also said any discussion of his future beyond UCLA will take place at a later date.
 According to ESPN NFL draft guru Mel Kiper's latest Big Board, Rosen is the No. 2-rated prospect for the 2018 draft.

-Rosen has completed 63.1 percent of his passes for 2,713 yard and 20 touchdowns to eight interceptions this season.
+Rosen has completed 63.1 percent of his passes for 2,713 yards and 20 touchdowns to eight interceptions this season.